FlamingLeo/color.c/README.md

             this option must be set if you want to parse an xkcd color name -z        : print colors in web format (css) (default: false)
 ```
+> [!NOTE]
+> Options are parsed from left to right, and additional options after ones which alter regular program flow (e.g. `-l`) won't be processed.
+For example, `-W -c rgb -j -l` will list colors in CSS RGB format as JSON, but `-l -W -c rgb -j` will only perform default, non-JSON hexadecimal listing.

 > [!TIP]
 > Use `-w 0` to disable the color block or `-d 0` to round to the nearest integer.